freedev/solrcloud-zookeeper-kubernetes/README.md

     /data/solr/data
     /data/solr/logs

-Where Zookeeper and Solr will permanently store their data.
+Zookeeper and Solr will permanently read and write their data there.
-After that you can start (create) your SolrCloud cluster with 1 Solr instance and 1 Zookeeper instance:
+After that you can finally start (create) your SolrCloud cluster with 1 Solr instance and 1 Zookeeper instance:

     ./start-minikube.sh